| name | bio-reporting-quarto-reports |

 Quarto Reports

-"Create a Quarto analysis report" → Write reproducible documents mixing code (Python/R), narrative, and figures that render to HTML/PDF/Word.
+"Create a Quarto analysis report" -> Write a document mixing code (R/Python/Julia), narrative, and figures that executes through a computational engine and renders to HTML/PDF/Word.

 - CLI: